shoukul7/shoukul7/README.md

 # Shounak Kulkarni
 ## Hi there 👋
 Welcome to my GitHub!
-I'm a passionate Data Scientist and AI Engineer with expertise in Python, SQL, deep learning, big data analytics, and software development.
-I specialize in data-driven solutions, machine learning models, and AI-powered applications.
+I'm a passionate Data Scientist and AI Engineer with a focus on data-driven solutions, machine learning, and AI-powered applications.
+With a strong foundation in Python, SQL, deep learning, and big data analytics, I specialize in creating impactful models that drive business transformation.

 ## 🧰 Skills